If you think YOU'RE having a bad

 And you thought your day wasn't going well?

-Origins: The story of the incompetent hunters and their boomerang dog first made the Internet rounds in
+Origins: The story of the incompetent hunters and their boomerang dog first made the Internet rounds in early 1997.

 As much as people want to believe this tale, it's folklore and nothing more.
 In addition to the lack of checkable facts (in none of the versions are the lads named; neither is the lake where this supposedly happened, yet we know the type of truck and the amount of the monthly payments), there are further indications this story is but a fanciful tale.